Reaching pre-pandemic levels, 'Venom' debuts with $90.1M

 Julia Ducournau’s “Titane,” the Palme d’Or winner at the Cannes Film Festival this summer, also struggled to make a dent in theaters.
 The film, a wild odyssey about a serial-killing woman with a unique bond to automobiles, grossed about $516,000 in 562 theaters for Neon.

-But spectacle moviegoing, particularly in films that appeal most to younger males, has been driving an even larger share of moviegoing this year.
+But spectacle movies, particularly those that appeal especially to younger males, have been driving an even larger share of moviegoing this year.
 Marvel’s “Shang-Chi,” the studio’s first film led by an Asian superhero, has dominated the last month in theaters.
-It had been the No. 1 film for four consecutive weeks.
+It had previously been the No. 1 film for four consecutive weeks.
 “Shang-Chi” this weekend became the first film to pass $200 million domestically, with a cumulative haul of $206.1 million in the U.S. and Canada, and $386.9 million globally

 Large format screens are also helping to drive the recovery.
 With $30 million in global sales, IMAX had its best October weekend ever.
 Megan Colligan, president of IMAX Entertainment, called it proof of “what today’s box office is capable of.”